Thornthwaite climate classification: Temperature efficiency

-Similarly to precipitation effectiveness, Thornthwaite also developed a T/E index to represent thermal efficiency.
-Featuring six climate provinces: Tropical, mesothermal, microthermal, taiga, tundra and frost.
+Similarly to precipitation effectiveness, Thornthwaite also developed an index to represent thermal efficiency, featuring six climate provinces: tropical, mesothermal, microthermal, taiga, tundra and frost.

-The T-E index is the sum of the 12 monthly T-E ratios, which can be calculated as:
+The thermal efficiency index, $I'$, is the sum of the 12 monthly thermal efficiency ratios $i_m$, which can be calculated as:

-$T-E \text{ ratio} = \frac{t-32}{4}$, where t is the mean monthly temperature in °F.
+$i'_m = \frac{t-32}{4}$, where $t$ is the mean monthly temperature in °F (set to 32 if below 32).

 1948 modification

-After being criticized for making climatic classification complex, Thornthwaite switched vegetation with the concept of potential evapotranspiration (PET), which represents both precipitation effectiveness and thermal efficiency.
-Estimated PET can be calculated using Thornthwaite's own 1948 equation.
+After being criticized for the empirical basis of his previous climate classification on vegetation, making it unnecessarily complex, Thornthwaite drew away from vegetation as a defining criterion and introduced the concept of potential evapotranspiration (PET), which both represents thermal efficiency and is ultimately used for the computation of precipitation effectiveness as indicated by the moisture index.
+He calculated PET using his own 1948 equation.

-Thornthwaite developed four indices: the Moisture Index (Im), the aridity and humidity indexes (Ia/Ih), the Thermal Efficiency Index (TE) and the Summer Concentration of Thermal Efficiency (SCTE).
-Each of the four climatic types can be described by an English alphabet letter and are arranged exactly by the order shown previously.
-The first two letters are used to describe the precipitation pattern and the last two are used to describe the thermal regime.
-As an example, B3s2A’b’4 (Tracuateua) describes a wet (B3), megathermal (A’) climate with a large summer water deficit (s2) and which more than 48% but less than 52% of the potential evapotranspiration is felt in the summer (b’4).
+Thornthwaite developed four indices: the Moisture Index $I_m$, the aridity and humidity indexes ($I_a$ and $I_h$), the Thermal Efficiency Index ($TE$) and the Summer Concentration of Thermal Efficiency ($s\text{ or }SCTE$).
+Each of the four are ascribed a letter of the English alphabet.
+The order, in which the class-denoting letters follow, varies.
+Thornthwaite himself used “moisture type–thermal efficiency type–moisture seasonality–summer concentration type” (e.g., C_{2}B’_{2}rb’_{2} for Manhattan, KS, a moist subhumid, second mesothermal climate with little water deficiency and a temperature-efficiency regime normal to second mesothermal).
+In Latin America, where the classification is sometimes employed, the first two letters are used to describe the precipitation pattern and the last two are used to describe the thermal regime.
+For example, Tracuateua, B_{3}s2A’b’_{4}, features a humid (B_{3}) megathermal (A’) climate with a large summer water deficit (s_{2}) and in which between 48% and 52% of potential evapotranspiration occurs in the summer (b’_{4}).